Best Coffee Beans for Percolator

 Volcanica’s Guatemalan Antigua Medium Roast Whole Bean coffee is a single-origin bean grown on the Santa Barbara Coffee Estate in Antigua, Guatemala.

-The finished brew is smooth & non-acidic and yet has full, gorgeous coffee flavors that you want to sip slowly to savor every drop.
+The finished brew is smooth & non-acidic and yet has full, gorgeous coffee aromas that you want to sip slowly to savor every drop.

 Cuppa Percolated Coffee Anyone?

-All of the brands of coffee presented here should give you a deep, mellow, full-flavored cup of joe from your percolator.
+All of the brands of coffee presented here ought to give you a deep, mellow, full-flavored cup of coffee from your percolator.

 My favorite is Three Sisters Medium Roast Whole Bean Coffee.